mhagstrand/slate/source/includes/_api_objects_customer_group.md

 # <span class="jumptarget"> Customer Groups </span>

-Grouping of customers who share the same level of access and discounts at a store.
+Groupings of customers who share the same level of access and discounts at a store.

 ## <span class="jumptarget"> Customer Group – Properties </span>